bcoin-org/libtorsion/README.md

 #### CMake

-The CMake build is fairly straightforward, offering the following options:
+The CMake build is fairly straightforward and offers the following options:

 - `TORSION_ENABLE_ASM=ON` - Use inline assembly if available
 - `TORSION_ENABLE_COVERAGE=OFF` - Enable coverage